Steven Spielberg ‘truly regrets’ decimation of shark population due to Jaws

 Discussing the making of the film, Spielberg admitted he had initially thought the project would be the “most self indulgent thing I’ve ever asked people to accompany me through”.

-Describing it as “40 million dollars of therapy”, he said: “I didn’t know really what I was doing, except I was answering a need I had.
+Describing it as “$40m of therapy”, he said: “I didn’t know really what I was doing, except I was answering a need I had.

 “Being an orphan, or recently orphaned by the loss of both parents, to recapture some of those memories in some way that wouldn’t seem too indulgent to actors I really respected.